|

 East Timor was beginning to increase its yearly rice production.

-gone back.
+Now its gone back.
 How long will that take to recover?

 Not less than three or four years.